shibut12/diary-of-a-polyglot-programmer/SOLID principles/Readme.md

 Robert C martin expresses this principle as "A class should have only one reason to change".

 ## O - OCP: Open Closed Principle
+A Class is open for extension but close for modification, meaning; Classes must be designed in such a way that a class can be added when a new requirement is generated, this class should be extended while modifying using inheritance.

 ## L - LSP: Liskov Substitution Principle